msmfsd/codefolio-guide/README.md

   `$ npm install`

-12. You could now just run **node server.js** to fire up the API though I highly recommend you install [pm2](http://pm2.keymetrics.io/docs/usage/quick-start/ "pm2") to manage that for us and ensure node is always running:
+12. You could now just run **node server.js** to fire up the API though I highly recommend you install [pm2](http://pm2.keymetrics.io/docs/usage/quick-start/ "pm2") to manage all that for us and ensure node is always running:

   `$ sudo npm install pm2@latest -g`

-13. Now tell pm2 to start the server, monitor it and restart it if needed:
+13. Now tell pm2 to start the server and then monitor it and restart it if needed:

   `$ pm2 startup`

-14. Test your API is up and running by loading your domain server + our Node port eg. http://my-prod-server.com:8080.
+14. Test your API is up and running by pointing your browser to your production servers Node port eg. http://my-prod-server.com:8080.
 It should return:

   `{"success":true,"message":"API"}`